adityabhat-git/HackerRankProblems/Readme.md

-This branch contains the code changes for BrithdayCakeCandles
+This branch contains the code changes for BrithdayCakeCandles HackerRank problem